vekatze/neut/book/src/modules-and-sources.md

 }
 ```

-`target` specifies the name and the main file of the resulting executables.
-In the case above, `neut build` will create an executable named as `sample` by compiling sources using the `main` function in `sample.nt` as the entry point.
+`target` specifies the targets of a module.
+In the case above, the command `neut build sample` builds the module using the file `source/sample.nt` as its entry point.

-`dependency` specifies external dependencies.
+`dependency` specifies the external dependencies of a module.
 Since our running example doesn't do much, the only dependency is `core`, which is the same as "prelude" in other languages.

-The `digest` is the base64url-encoded checksum of the tarball.
+`digest` is the base64url-encoded checksum of a dependency.

-The `mirror` is a list of URLs of the tarball.
+`mirror` is a list of URLs of a dependency.

-The `enable-preset` makes the `core` library behave like Prelude in Haskell.
-That is, when `enable-preset` is true, specified names in the dependency are automatically imported into every file in our module.
+`enable-preset` makes the dependency behave similarly to the Prelude in Haskell.
+That is, when `enable-preset` is set to `true`, the names specified in the dependency are automatically imported into every file in our module.
+This field should be set to `true` only for the `core` library.

 ## Basics of Source Files

-### Source files
+### Editing Source Files

 Let's see the content of `source/sample.nt`: